Spanish Affair (2014 film)

 Spanish Affair (Ocho apellidos vascos; lit.
 'Eight Basque surnames') is a 2014 Spanish comedy film directed by Emilio Martínez-Lázaro.
 It premiered in Spain on 14 March 2014.
-Six weeks after its release, it became the second biggest box office hit ever in Spain, behind Avatar.
+Six weeks after its release, it became the second biggest box-office hit ever in Spain, behind Avatar.

-Plot
+Synopsis

-Rafa (Dani Rovira) has never left his native Seville, Andalusia, until he meets a Basque girl named Amaia (Clara Lago), who resists his seduction techniques.
+Rafa has never left his native Seville in Andalusia, until he meets a Basque woman named Amaia, who resists his seduction techniques.
 Against his friends' advice, he follows her to the Basque Country after she stays the night in his house and forgets her purse.
-A series of misunderstandings forces Rafa to impersonate a Basque boasting of a stock featuring eight traditional Basque surnames (Gabilondo, Urdangarín, Zubizarreta, Arguiñano from the father and Igartiburu, Erentxun, Otegi and Clemente from the mother, even though Clemente is not authentically Basque), and he gets more and more entangled in that character in order to please Amaia.
+A series of misunderstandings forces Rafa to impersonate a Basque boasting of a stock featuring eight traditional Basque surnames (Gabilondo, Urdangarín, Zubizarreta, Arguiñano from the father and Igartiburu, Erentxun, Otegi and Clemente from the mother, even though Clemente is not authentically Basque).
+He gets more and more entangled in that character in order to please Amaia.

 Cast

 Box office

 The weekend of its premiere, the film gathered an audience of 404,020 which resulted in box office grossing of 2.72 million euros.
 On its second weekend its grossing increased by 56%, third best behind The Impossible and Avatar in its first ten days with a total 4.4 million euros.
 By April it became the most watched Spanish film in Spain with more than 6.5 million viewers and the second film with the greatest box office grossing in Spain, only behind Avatar, with a box-office of more than 45 million euros (more than 62 million dollars).
 It has grossed US$77 million in Spain and a total of US$78.7 million internationally.